marczz/mzlinux_pages/system/xterminals.md

     grid.
 It has advanced customizable profile options, you can change the size, colour, give different shapes to the terminal.
-With the embedded python it is has large memory footprints, but as you probably have some python app running in your desktop (look under ibus the gtk ui!)  some libraries are probably truly shared. _in debian_
+With the embedded python it is has large memory footprints, but as you probably have some python app running in your desktop (look under ibus the gtk ui!)  some libraries are probably truly shared. _in Debian_
 -   [Termit](http://github.com/nonstop/termit/wiki) (GPL)
-    has many tabs and configurable keybindings, it allows switching encodings, sessions, and embedded Lua. _in debian_.
+    has many tabs and configurable keybindings, it allows switching encodings, sessions, and embedded Lua. _in Debian_.

     It has configurable colors and font by tab but no _profile_ notion.
 It has no command line option to reuse a window process, every call from the command line open